Written byJessica Shee

 4. "disk 2" is the IDENTIFIER, or rather, the target disk that I want to format.

 Well done!
 Finished erasing on disk2!
-Now I believe you have master another method to format your external hard drive.
+Now I believe you have mastered another method to format your external hard drive.
 Take a try!

-Well, if you find that you can't format your disk due to the loss of some fatal meta files, you are bound to stop to recover your data and the iBoysoft Data Recovery can help you find the lost meta files.
+Well, if Disk Utility won't let you erase your hard drive due to the loss of some fatal meta files, you are bound to stop recovering your data and the iBoysoft Data Recovery can help you find the lost meta files.

-If you newly switch from Windows PC to Mac, you may get confused with external hard drive, partition, container, and volume in Disk Utility.
+If you have newly switched from Windows PC to Mac, you may get confused with the external hard drive, partition, container, and volume in Disk Utility.
 Here are the differences.

 External hard drive: external hard drive is the hardware component like HDD and SSD that you used to store the data.
 In Mac Disk Utility, it shows in the first line of the whole disk directory (e.g. disk2).

 Partition: different from Windows, the partition is more like an operation to divide the entire, large, uncultivated, lonely, and original disk space.
-When you partition your external hard drive, the partition map is created when the external hard drive is erased and the partition map defines how and what the partitions should be.
+When you partition a hard drive on Mac, the partition map is created when the external hard drive is erased and the partition map defines how and what the partitions should be.
 But on Mac, a partition can't be in effect unless it has been activated, i.e. being formatted with a file system.
 A partition with a file system will be called a volume on Mac.

 Container: Only the APFS has the Container where volumes share space with each other, which meanwhile implies that if one of the volumes is up to the entire partition capacity, there will be no space left for the other volumes to use in this partition.
 The Container is a special kind of partition on mac.